The Six Sins of Wikipedia

 A. I don't think it's crucial that everyone agree on whether Wikipedia is or is not an encyclopedia.
 What's important is that people who might use it understand what it is and how it differs from the reference works they're used to.
 Wikipedia allows anyone to write and edit articles, regardless of their knowledge of the subjects on which they're writing, their ability to write, or their commitment to truth.
 This policy has allowed Wikipedia to grow large very fast, but it's come at a price.

-knowledgeable on a subject is often undone by others who know nothing about it.
+posted by people knowledgeable on a subject is often undone by others who know

-This is a natural result of the way Wikipedia is put together, its willingness
+nothing about it.
+This is a natural result of the way Wikipedia is put together,

 Q. The Britannica used to be freely accessible until it was converted, a few years back, into a subscriber-only resource.
 Do you regret this decision?
 Perhaps if the Britannica were to provide a free authoritative alternative to the Wikipedia, it would still be the first stop of seekers of information online?